 Disruptive innovation is the philosophy that Milwaukee claims their company is defined by.
 They aim to continue to better their products to be able to provide their patrons with durable and reliable products to get things done quicker and easier.
 The M4 screwdriver is one of the first products from Milwaukee that uses their innovative Red lithium battery.
 It features a maximum torque of 44 in. lbs. and a clutch with 21 different settings for better control of the power applications.

-The only turn-off of this powerful tool is its over $100 price tag.
+The only turn-off of this powerful tool is its price tag.
 Yes, it is a bit more expensive than other rechargeable screwdrivers out in the market, but with the Milwaukee M4 screwdriver, you cannot go wrong with the quality of the tool.

 - Features 44 inches per pound of torque